-The Parameter Checker helps you quickly understand how much authority a website has according to Moz.
+The Parameter Checker helps you quickly understand how popular a website is according to Alexa.
 This is useful when you’re evaluating a potential backlink partner, for example.

 Just add a list of web pages you’re interested in—you can add as many as you need—and get the results in a matter of minutes, depending on how busy the system is.

 BONUS: Manage your website on the go with our mobile app

 If you need to step away from your office desk, you always have SE Ranking’s essential tools at hand.
 The SE Ranking mobile app for iOS and Android devices will keep you posted on your website’s SEO success, current rankings and ranking history, on-site audit reports, marketing plan progress, and list of business directories.